coderefinery/cmake/_episodes/06-help.md

 ---

-A useful trick to get an overview of available variables is to make use of CMakes GUI (Mac & Windows) or CMake's curses Interface (Unix).
+A useful trick to get an overview of available variables in a project is to make use of CMakes GUI (Mac & Windows) or CMake's curses Interface (Unix).
 Change directory to the build subdirectory and start the CMake curses interface: